wellst/chromebrew/README.md

 What modifications are:

   * Refactoring crew (#443)
+  * Refactoring install.sh (#522)
   * Change to not use `-j` for install to avoid errors caused by race-condition (#488)
   * Adding `rdepends_on` method to maintain run-time dependencies (#487)
   * Add build and binstall command to build binary packages easily
   * Add check method to check the correctness of compile
   * Change the timing of `remove` to solve `no ruby` problem (#236)
-  * Adding smart git installation to isntall.sh
+  * Add simple git installation in isntall.sh
   * Remove several unnecessary `-c` option from wget in install.sh (#383)
   * Fix a bug of crew that is not removing `/usr/local/tmp/crew/dest` correctly
   * Change crew to abort just after errors
   * Add shell scripts to maintain binary package files (#343)
+  * Provide bc binaries
+  * Provide bison binaries
   * Correct bz2 version number to 1.0.6, fix symbolic link problem and (preparing to provide binaries)
   * Update curl to 7.52.1 and provide binaries
   * Provide diffutils 3.5 binaries